-- 4. All instances included in the HESES population must be included in the provider's HESA student or HESA student alternative record, or ILR even if this is not normally compulsory under the coverage of the record. - 5.
-Students who are in the HESES population must have a HESA student, HESA student alternative or ILR record returned for 2021-22 even if they do not generate a countable year in HESES21. - a.
-Incoming exchange students should be recorded in the HESA student record using the EXCHANGE field, using codes '4', 'G', 'O' or 'Z', and on the HESA student alternative record using the EXCHIND field, using code '1'. - 6.
+- 4. All instances included in the HESES population must be included in the provider's appropriate student record(s), even if this is not normally compulsory under the coverage of the record.
+This includes where students are in the HESES population but do not generate a countable year in HESES22. - 5.
 The responsibility for reporting student data (other than for joint courses) depends on which provider has full contractual responsibility to the student for the provision of education.
 Students should not, other than in exceptional circumstances, change the provider they are registered with, and no change should be made as to which provider reports data on students who are continuing on the same course without each student's informed agreement.
-The only case where we expect this to be common practice is in formal collaborative research programmes (such as doctoral training partnerships or centres for doctoral training), where students will often transfer having completed a Master of Research (MRes) qualification.
-In reporting student data to us, providers will be confirming their contractual responsibilities for the provision of education to these students. - 7.
-The flowcharts provided in Figures A1 to A4 can be used to determine whether a student is included in the HESES population for 2021-22.
+The only case where we expect this to be common practice is in formal collaborative research programmes (such as doctoral training partnerships or centres for doctoral training), where students will often transfer, having completed a Master of Research (MRes) qualification.
+In reporting student data to us, providers will be confirming their contractual responsibilities for the provision of education to these students. - 6.
+The flowcharts provided in Figures A1 to A4 can be used to determine whether a student is included in the HESES population for 2022-23.

-Start Does the instance have a course aim of a recognised higher education qualification or higher education-level credit?1 NOTE - the student should be returned on the HESES survey of only one provider, at which Yes the student is registered. is the student registered and actively pursuing studies at the provider for a year of instance that begins in the 2021-22 academic 1 See paragraph 3b for further information and exclusions. year?2 See paragraph 3a and Figures A2 and A3 for further information Yes and exclusions.
-3 See paragraph 3c and Figure A4 for further information and Can exclusions. the student be treated as spending no more than half of their active study time for the whole instance outside the UK?3 Yes In the provider's Not in the provider's HESES population HESES population for 2021-22. for 2021-22.
+Start Is the instance for a higher education course recognised for OfS funding purposes?1 NOTE - the student should be returned on the HESES survey of only one provider, at which Yes the student is registered. s the student registered and actively pursuing studies at the provider for a year of instance that begins in the 2022-23 1 See paragraph 3b for further academic information and exclusions. year?2 2 See paragraph 3a and Figures A2 and A3 for further information Yes and exclusions.
+3 See paragraph 3c and Figure A4 Can for further information and the student be exclusions. treated as spending no more than half of their active study time for the whole instance outside the UK?3 Yes In the provider's Not in the provider's HESES population HESES population for 2022-23.

-Figure A1: Determining the HESES population for 2021-22
+Figure A1: Determining the HESES population for 2022-23